GuidoCerioni/DelilahResto/README.md

 npm install
 ```

-3. Start the server, also from your commnand line tool.
+3. Start the server, also from your command line tool.
 ```bash
 npm start
 ```